 Threats today look very different from what they were even a year ago.
 Attackers are using AI to craft smarter phishing attempts, break into accounts faster, and bypass defenses more easily.
 The latest Microsoft Digital Defense Report shows a 32% rise in identity-based attacks, making it essential to maintain a consistent security baseline.

 To support this, Microsoft promotes the Zero Trust model, a security framework built on the principle of “never trust, always verify”.
 This approach helps secure identities, devices, apps, and data across a tenant.
-Building on this foundation, Microsoft has now announced the public preview of the Microsoft Zero Trust Assessment Tool.
+Building on this foundation, Microsoft has introduced the Microsoft Zero Trust Assessment Tool.
 This solution is designed to help organizations assess policy configurations and strengthen their security posture in alignment with Zero Trust principles.

 In this blog, let’s explore what this new assessment tool is and how it helps you operationalize Zero Trust in your environment.